Bumblebee202111/doubean-public/README.md

 Incoming features, libraries and bug fixes \(roughly in chronological order\)

+* 🛠 \[GroupDetailFragment\]Author name is gone after data is fetched from network
 * \[GroupDetailFragment\]Collapse on entrance for the followed group/tab
+* \[GroupDetailFragment\] Change implementation of title of CollapsingToolBar – do not use the weird and obscure Sunflower logic
+* 🛠 Title not shown on recreate
 * Use the Now In Android naming convention for follow-related variables
-* Bump compile SDK to 33, followed by the introduction of ROOM @upsert
-  * Also update versions of MD, lifecycle libraries, etc
+* Use new features of the updated dependencies
 * \[GroupDetailFragment\]\[PostDetailFragment\]Open in Browser/Douban app
 * \[GroupsHomeFragment\]Add "groups of the day" list
-* \[SettingsFragment] Add
+* \[SettingsFragment] Add, which may contain author info, WebView enabled by default option, etc
+* \[Lists\]Migrate GithubBrowserSample's way of paging to Paging3/Guava
 * SnackbarUtils from todo app
-* \[GroupDetailFragment\] Change implementation of title of CollapsingToolBar – do not use the weird and obscure Sunflower logic
-  * 🛠 Title not shown on recreate
 * Rate limit
 * \[SearchFragment\]GroupSearchFragment -> SearchFragment / Search group/tab posts (in-group) /
   Search posts of all groups (global)